VertebrateResequencing/wr/.docs/nextflowstrict3/spec.md

   beyond new operator support in groovy.go.
 - `eval` output: append eval command to script wrapper, capture stdout into named variable.
+- `onComplete` translation: create a final wr job whose DepGroups list all workflow-stage dep_grps, so it runs only after every stage finishes.
+Job body executes the parsed onComplete block as a shell script.
+- `onError` translation: create a polling wr job with a time-based limit group.
+It checks for buried/failed jobs via wr client API.
+If none found and workflow still running, resubmits itself.
+On terminal error state, executes the onError body.
+- `scratch` directive: wrap job command to create temp dir, run script there, copy outputs back.
+- `storeDir` directive: check if outputs exist at path before running; skip if present, else run and copy to storeDir.
+- `conda` directive: prepend `conda activate <env> &&` to job command.
+- `spack` directive: prepend `spack load <pkg> &&` to job command.

 ---